THE COMING OF CHRIST THE SAVIOR: GOD WITH US

 John’s account states that through Christ the Word, God created the entire universe, both physical and spiritual realms.
-After creation, at the right time, he “became flesh” (the incarnation) and made his abode with us on this earth, taking on a human body.
+Much later and at the right time, he “became flesh” (known as the incarnation) and made his abode with us on this earth, taking on a human body.
 Before the incarnation, he was the eternal Word.
 Now he has become the Word made flesh, born of the union of the Holy Spirit and Mary, the chosen mother of Jesus.

 The One and Only

 In his gospel, John uses the term “one and only” to describe Jesus, so what does it mean?
 Older Bible translations use the term “only begotten” of God, instead of “one and only.”
 Some might understand this to mean Jesus was the only one born of God.
 But this couldn’t be true; believers in Christ are also called sons of God and children of God.